Extension Logo

 Recommended trees for climate-ready woodlands

-• Our lists of climate-ready trees and plants can help landowners make informed planting decisions to help whole forest ecosystems adapt.
+Climate change will stress the trees, plants and animals in Minnesota’s forests.
+Our lists of climate-ready trees and plants can help landowners make informed planting decisions to help whole forest ecosystems adapt.

 Trees live a long time, and we want to plant trees that will thrive 50 to 100 years from now.
-Using climate projections for each region in our state, our recommendation lists offer options for native tree species predicted to be resilient to the changing climate.
-We hope these recommendations will help landowners make informed decisions that will help whole forest ecosystems adapt.
+Using climate projections for each region in our state, Extension forestry researchers have created recommendation lists that offer options for native tree species predicted to be resilient to the changing climate.

 You may notice that some of Minnesota’s iconic Northwoods species are not on the recommendation lists.
 Some species are threatened by critical forest health concerns (like black ash) or are rated as having a poor response to climate change in some regions (such as white spruce).
 These species still hold significant ecological and cultural value, and we hope landowners will continue to care for them.
 You may need to consider managing them in smaller, protected areas rather than as large stands.
 Learn how creating refugia in your woodlands can help protect vulnerable species.